Rational functions are fractions of polynomials

 While polynomials only combined factors with positive integer powers, rational functions include factors with negative integer powers.

-Not strictly speaking power functions, but more like shifted power functions - in the denominator.
+Strictly speaking, these are not power functions, but more like shifted power functions - in the denominator.

 Continuity